rehasantiago/Admin-Panel/README.md

 # Admin Panel <br/>
 The application has been created with MERN stack.
-It consists on an admin panel which shows the list of user along with a option to add a new user.
+It consists of an admin panel which shows the list of user along with a option to add a new user.
 The admin also has the ability to disable a user.
 There is a common login form for admin and the user.<br/>

 ## 1.Schema for the database table <br>
 ![Schema](/images/schema.png)